Huguenots

 In his Encyclopedia of Protestantism, Hans Hillerbrand wrote that on the eve of the St. Bartholomew's Day massacre in 1572, the Huguenot community made up as much as 10% of the French population.
-By 1600, it had declined to 7–8%, and was reduced further late in the century after the return of persecution under Louis XIV, who instituted the dragonnades to forcibly convert Protestants, and then finally revoked all Protestant rights in his Edict of Fontainebleau of 1685.
+By 1600, it declined to 7–8%, and was reduced further late in the century after the return of persecution under Louis XIV, who instituted the Dragonnades to forcibly convert Protestants, and then finally revoked all Protestant rights in his Edict of Fontainebleau of 1685.
+In 1686, the Protestant population sat at 1% of the population.

 The Huguenots were concentrated in the southern and western parts of the Kingdom of France.
 As Huguenots gained influence and more openly displayed their faith, Catholic hostility grew.
 A series of religious conflicts followed, known as the French Wars of Religion, fought intermittently from 1562 to 1598.
 The Huguenots were led by Jeanne d'Albret; her son, the future Henry IV (who would later convert to Catholicism in order to become king); and the princes of Condé.
 The wars ended with the Edict of Nantes of 1598, which granted the Huguenots substantial religious, political and military autonomy.